hbctraining/variant_analysis/lessons/09_variant_annotation.md

 - `java -jar $SNPEFF/SnpSift.jar annotate` This calls the `annotate` function within the `SnpSift` package
 - `$DBSNP_DATABASE` This is the dbSNP database that we want to use for annotations
+  - We had set this variable earlier in the lesson to point to the database we had created for you `DBSNP_DATABASE=/n/groups/hbctraining/variant_calling/reference/GRCh38.p7.dbSNP.vcf.gz`
 - `-tabix` This is letting `SnpSift` know that the dbSNP database has a VCF index that it can use to speed up the annotation
 - `-noLog` This does not report command usage to <code>SnpEff</code>'s server
 - `$SNPEFF_ANNOTATED_VCF_FILE` This is the input VCF file we want to be annotated